nervosnetwork/ckb-sdk-java/README.md

 Java SDK for Nervos [CKB](https://github.com/nervosnetwork/ckb).

-The ckb-sdk-java is still under development and **NOT** production ready.
+The ckb-sdk-java is still under development and considered to be a work in progress.
 You should get familiar with CKB transaction structure and RPC before using it.

 **Note: All RPC methods in the indexer module have been deprecated since CKB version `v0.36.0` and